Prevalence of circumcision: Canada

 Circumcision in Canada followed the pattern of other English speaking countries, with the practice being adopted during the 1900s on hygienic grounds, but with the rate of circumcision declining in the latter part of the 20th century, particularly after a new policy position was released in 1975.
 The Canadian Paediatric Society estimated that, in 1970, 48 percent of males were circumcised.
 However, studies conducted in 1977–1978 revealed a wide variation in the incidence of circumcision between different provinces and territories.
 For example, Yukon reported a rate of 74.8 percent, while Newfoundland reported an incidence of 1.9 to 2.4 percent.
 The rate continued to drop, with the newborn circumcision rate in Ontario in 1994–95 dropping to 29.9%.

 A survey of Canadian maternity practices conducted in 2006/2007, and published in 2009 by the national public health agency, found a newborn circumcision rate of 31.9%.
-Rates varied markedly across the country, from close to zero in Newfoundland and Labrador to 44.3% in Alberta and 43.7% in Ontario.
+Rates varied markedly across the country, from close to zero in Newfoundland and Labrador and 6.8% in Nova Scotia to 44.3% in Alberta and 43.7% in Ontario.
 In 2015, the Canadian Paediatric Society used those statistics in determining the national circumcision rate it currently quotes.

 A more recent survey conducted in 2011 on expecting couples in Saskatchewan (average age 30.3) found the prevalence of circumcision among expecting fathers to be 61% and that 56.4% of parents would consider elective circumcision for their son.

-According to a 2016 study, the estimated prevalence of male circumcision in Canada was 31.9 percent of males.
 Routine newborn circumcision for non-medical reasons was progressively de-insured by provinces between the 1980s and 2000s; British Columbia was the first to de-insure in 1984, New Brunswick in 1994, Saskatchewan in 1996, Nova Scotia in 1997, and Manitoba in 2005.